-1.1.10.
-About DRMAA:
+1.1.11.
+DRMAA

-- 6. DRMAA bindings for C and JAVA.
-They describe all the options of the API. - 7.
-Some examples of DRMAA are provided for \underline{C} and \underline{JAVA} .
-These examples show the typical use cases of DRMAA. - 8.
+- 1. DRMAA bindings for C and JAVA.
+They describe all the options of the API. - 2.
+Some examples of DRMAA are provided for C and JAVA.
+These examples show the typical use cases of DRMAA. - 3.
 DRMAA mailing list and archived messages from the list.

-1.1.11.
+1.1.12.
 Kepler

-User support for the Kepler could be seen as 2 separate part: the origin support for the Kepler main platform and engine, and support for the Grid extensions and workflows related.
+User support for Kepler can be seen as two separate parts: support for the Kepler main platform and engine, and support for the Grid extensions and related workflows.